Left- and right-hand traffic: Other countries in the Americas

 Parts of Canada were LHT until the 1920s, shown here in Saint John, New Brunswick, 1898.

 In Canada, the provinces of Quebec and Ontario were always RHT because they were created out of the former French colony of New France.
-The province of British Columbia changed to RHT in stages from 1920 to 1923, New Brunswick, Nova Scotia, and Prince Edward Island in 1922, 1923, and 1924 respectively, and the Dominion of Newfoundland (part of Canada since 1949) in 1947, in order to allow traffic (without side switch) to or from the United States.
+The province of British Columbia changed to RHT in stages from 1920 to 1923, New Brunswick, Nova Scotia, and Prince Edward Island in 1922, 1923, and 1924 respectively, and the Dominion of Newfoundland (part of Canada since 1949) in 1947.

 In the West Indies, colonies and territories drive on the same side as their parent countries, except for the United States Virgin Islands.
 Many of the island nations are former British colonies and drive on the left, including Jamaica, Antigua and Barbuda, Barbados, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, and The Bahamas.
 However, most vehicles in The Bahamas, Cayman Islands, Turks and Caicos Islands and both the British Virgin Islands, and the United States Virgin Islands are LHD due to their being imported from the United States.